gusztavvargadr/gusztavvargadr.github.io/_posts/2015-09-18-1-everyday-gitflow-and-semantic-versioning.md

 ## The next approach

-Now, let's take a look at possible uses of the above concepts and the related tools.
+Now, let's take a look at the possible uses of the above concepts and the related tools.

 ### Artifacts